Title

 Circular No. 402 establishes guidelines for determining loanable amounts under the Pag-IBIG Fund's home financing program, limiting loans to 35% of a borrower's gross monthly income and setting loan-to-appraised value ratios of up to 95% for economic housing and 90% for higher amounts.

-• The loan amount must not exceed specified percentages of the appraised value of the collateral.
+• The loan-to-appraised value (LTV) ratio is the ratio of the loan amount to the appraised value of the collateral.

-• All other terms and conditions of Circular No. 396 that do not conflict with these provisions remain effective.
+• All other terms and conditions in Pag-IBIG Fund Circular No. 396 that are consistent with the Circular No. 402 provisions remain in full force and effect.

-• The Circular takes effect 15 calendar days after publication in the Official Gazette or a newspaper of general circulation.
+• Circular No. 402 takes effect fifteen (15) calendar days after publication is completed in either the Official Gazette or a newspaper of general circulation.

 Analyze Cases Smarter, Faster